We've redesigned our website to improve your experience. You may see some pages with the old design, until we’ve updated them all.

 We’re committed to helping you protect yourself against fraud.

 This is a scam.
-The money is transferred into accounts controlled by the fraudster, allowing them to easily steal it.
+The money is transferred into accounts controlled by the fraudster, which allows them to easily steal it.
 If this happens to you, please talk to us before acting.
-You may be told not to discuss it with us but this is part of the scam.
-Call us on 0345 608 0783 or visit your local branch.
-Please be aware that we may be unable to reclaim any funds you have willingly transferred out of your account.
+They might tell you not to discuss it with us.
+This is part of the scam.

 Things to consider when withdrawing